Clinton-Edafe/C-programming-Tutorial/functions-lessons.md

 # Functions in C

-## Introduction
+In C programming, functions help in modularizing code, making it easier to debug, maintain, and reuse.
+Every C program must have at least one function, the `main` function, which serves as the entry point for execution.

-In C, functions are fundamental building blocks that allow modular programming, making code easier to debug, modify, and maintain.
-Every C program contains at least one function, which is the `main()` function.
-Functions help in reducing code redundancy and provide abstraction.
+## Function Definition in C

-## General Form of a Function Definition
+A C function is defined using the following general syntax:

 ```c
 return_data_type function_name (parameter list)